flavioaiello/flavio.aiello.ch/_posts/2025-11-30-magik-prototype.md

 | Edge/IoT         | Limited          | Moderate     | **Excellent**              |
 | Security         | Add-ons for mTLS | Add-ons      | **Default**                |

-Beemesh doesn’t compete with Kubernetes or Nomad; it occupies a different architectural space - one suited to dynamic, unreliable, heterogeneous environments.
+Magik.run doesn’t compete with Kubernetes or Nomad; it occupies a different architectural space - one suited to dynamic, unreliable, heterogeneous environments.

 ---

-# **Where Beemesh Truly Shines**
+# **Where Magik.run Truly Shines**

 ### **Edge & IoT**

 Expect churn.
 Expect partitions.
 Expect devices to vanish.
-Beemesh does not mind.
+Magik.run does not mind.

 ### **Multicloud**